lwkblack/Blooket-GUI-for-u-larps/README.md

-# Blooket-GUI-for-u-larps
-larp
-#paste in the blooket console by right clicking then inspect the console or ctrl+shift+j
+# paste in the blooket console by right clicking then inspect the console or ctrl+shift+j